 - Old Lula Falls Trail (0.1 miles)

 Usually, when I read about hiking trails, I find the descriptions confusing and give up reading them halfway.
 However, Lula Lake Land Trust’s descriptions of the suggested hikes are pretty helpful, and I recommend reading Lula Lake’s suggested routes before you begin your hike.

 There are four suggested hiking routes, but I counted 13 trails on the core preserve trail map.
-One of the routes is called the Jedi Trail, which is pretty awesome.
-Regretfully I didn’t have enough time to go down this trail, but maybe next time!
+For Star Wars fans, one of the routes is awesomely called the Jedi Trail!
+Regretfully, we didn’t have enough time to go down this trail, but maybe next time.

 Hiking the Classic Route

 We hiked the Classic Route, which is 4.5 miles and rated as a moderate hiking level.
 Lula Lake Land Trust suggests this route to make the most out of your experience, and I agree since I saw a lot of the property and the Lula Lake waterfall.